ShenLab/SingleCell/SingleCell_DeLaughter/key intermediate files/README.md

 ### file type 2: highly variable gene selected at each developmental time point
 (currently only E14.5 datasets are available) filename is consisted of "highVarTable"+"linear/sigmoid(fitting method)" + ".csv"

+### file type 3: total number of reads for each cell
+filename is consisted of "dataset_name" + "total_reads" + ".csv"